 Our Commitments

-To drive our mission of putting Laudato sì into action, we have secured a diverse array of new, specific, measurable and time-bound Commitments to Impact.
+To drive our mission of putting Laudato sì into action, we have secured 25 new, specific, measurable and time-bound Commitments to Impact.
 Several of these commitments are leveraging new resources through cross-sector partnerships, with commitment-makers combining efforts to expand their impact.
+The Laudato Si’ Challenge Foundation has also directly invested into several of these commitments.

 We strive to align private sector business objectives with public sector and civil sector impact outcomes, so that we may effectively care for our common home and empower vulnerable people in sustainable and scalable ways, that benefit all stakeholders.